mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/experimental_results.md

 ## Predictions

-In cases where the {ref}`evaluation results<output-evaluation-results>` obtained via the arguments `--print-evaluation` or `--store-evaluation` are not sufficient for a detailed analysis, it may be desired to directly inspect the predictions provided by the evaluated models.
+In cases where the {ref}`evaluation results<output-evaluation-results>` obtained via the arguments `--print-evaluation` or `--save-evaluation` are not sufficient for a detailed analysis, it may be desired to directly inspect the predictions provided by the evaluated models.
 They can be printed on the console by proving the argument `--print-predictions`.
 If the ground truth should also be printed, the argument `--print-ground-truth` must be provided as well:

 ````{tab} BOOMER
    ```text